CodingItWrong/codingitwrong.com/streams/expo-mobile-web.md

 In this stream we'll:

-- Implement adding a link, our last major feature that lives on the Unread Links screen
+- Implement refreshing the list of links, including handling a mobile/web behavior difference
 - Implement the Edit Link screen to see how to use and test separate Stack Navigator screens
 - If we have time, add test coverage to our lower-level utility code to ensure it's covered